Quick Search: go

 Resolutions are drafted by a “core group” of States (leaders of the resolution), with one or two States from the core group chosen to be the “pen holder”.
 The members of the core group are the “main sponsors” of the resolution, and countries that wish to show their strong commitment to the resolution can join as a “co-sponsor”.

-Resolutions are negotiated during “informal meetings” or “informal consultations” – also known as “informals” – that are announced on the Council’s “Bulletin of Informal Meetings”.
+Resolutions are negotiated during “informal meetings” or “informal consultations” – also known as “informals” – that are announced on the Council’s “Sched website and app" (the link for Sched of each HRC session is posted on the HRC's session page).
 Each draft resolution must be discussed in at least one informal consultation that all States can attend.

 During the informals, the core group presents the draft text of the resolution and States are invited to make comments on the entire text in chronological order, including suggestions to edit the language, and add or remove paragraphs.
 States also negotiate resolutions outside of the “informal consultations”.